 There are certain types of financial forms that you will be using in your financial plan.
 The three most important ones are:

-Pertinent Ratios .
-These will be used to analyse the condition of your company and make some sense of your numbers.
+- Pertinent Ratios - These will be used to analyze the condition of your company and make some sense of your numbers.

 When you are completing your financial plan, you will want to remember the time frames involved.
 Generally, investors want to see financial projections for three to five years.

 I think 3 years is plenty unless your business is very high capital and will not see a profit for 5 years, such as a mining operation.

 As such, we'll stick to 3 years of project financial information.
 Here are the time frames you'll want to cover in your project financial statements.

 Income Statement - First year: monthly.
 Years two and three: Yearly.

 Cash Flow - First year: monthly.
 Years two and three.
 Yearly.